TalPO24/Final-project-server/README.md

 # Final-project-server

-Instructions for running the project:
+Instructions for running the project :

 To run the project, you need to download the folders: